 - Financing and investment for FLR: Influencing and mobilising large-scale financing for FLR at scale, including via WWF’s Landscape Finance Lab and Trillion Trees partnership, as well as multilateral and bilateral funding mechanisms such as LDNF, GEF, GCF etc. and REDD+

-- Engaging the forest sector, including leading forestry companies, through platforms such as New Generation Plantations (NGP) and South American Forest and Restoration Alliance (SAFRA), to develop innovative solutions and approaches that expand private sector’s role in FLR
+- Engaging the forest sector, including leading forestry companies, through platforms such as Forests Forward and South American Forest and Restoration Alliance (SAFRA), to develop innovative solutions and approaches that expand private sector’s role in FLR

 - Policy and advocacy: As a technical partner in the African Forest Landscape Restoration Initiative (AFR100), the Initiative 20X20, and the Global Partnership on Forest and Landscape Restoration (GPFLR), WWF supports governments and other stakeholders to expand enabling conditions and ensure development of adequate social and biodiversity safeguards to catalyse implementation of large-scale FLR initiatives